emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 3. The [Edge Control](edge-control) local client, which runs in your local environment (Linux or Mac OS X).
 The client is the command line interface to the Traffic Manager.

 For Preview URLs to function, Ambassador Edge Stack must be running as your API gateway.

+## Preview URLs

+Ambassador Edge Stack, when used as your cluster's API gateway, offers the ability to use preview URLs.
+Just as you can access your application at a specific URL, you can access the development version of the same application through a Preview URL.
+When AES detects a Preview URL at the edge, it rewrites the request to look like a normal request but with a service preview header added.

 ## Installing and Configuring Service Preview